Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 7.3.
 A.8 Obtain a blanket bond in an amount approved by the Board of Trustees covering all Society officers, employees and specific volunteers who are in charge of handling the Society's funds.

 7.3.
-A.9 Perform other duties as outlined in the parliamentary authority, as otherwise indicated in this document, in the Standing Rules and as requested by the Board.
+A.9 Perform other duties as authorized in the governing documents and as requested by the Board of Trustees.

 7.3.
 B.1 Assist the President in carrying out the duties of that office, work under the direction of the President and oversee committee responsibilities as determined by the Standing Rules.

 7.3.
 B.2 Preside in the absence of or at the request of the President.

 7.3.
 B.3 Succeed to the office of President for the un-expired term in the event of the death, incapacity or resignation of the President.